Erechthias beeblebroxi

 The species was described in 1993 from individuals collected near Cooktown and Yeppoon in Queensland, Australia.

 The wingspan is 13–14 mm for males and 11.5–12.5 mm for females.
-The forewings are white, speckled with ochreous brown and black scales in alternating longitudinal rows.
-The hindwings are pale grey-brown.
 Adults have been recorded on wing in October.

 The name of the species is a reference to the fictional two-headed character Zaphod Beeblebrox in The Hitchhiker's Guide to the Galaxy: Erechthias beeblebroxi has markings that resemble a second head.